mobileka/laravel-engine/README.md

 		'multiupload_thumb' => array(99, 112), // Dimensions of thumbnails in multiupload
 		'admin_grid_thumb' => array(80, 80), // Dimensions of thumbnails in grid
 	),
-);
+	'allowedFileTypes' => array('jpg', 'jpeg', 'png', 'gif') //modify for your needs );
 ```